mitchthebaker/node-boilerplate/README.md

-## Install docker-compose here:
+## Install docker-compose here

 https://docs.docker.com/compose/install/

-# Setup
+## Setup

-- docker-compose up
+- run the command: docker-compose up

+You now have a node app running on http://0.0.0.0:3001